nrfconnect/sdk-nrf/doc/nrf/doc_build.rst

    :local:
    :depth: 2

-The |NCS| documentation is written using the reStructuredText markup language (.rst file extension) with Sphinx extensions and processed using Sphinx.
+The |NCS| documentation is written using the reStructuredText markup language (:file:`.rst` file extension) with Sphinx extensions and processed using Sphinx.
-API documentation is included from Doxygen comments.
+API documentation is generated from Doxygen comments.

 See :ref:`zephyr:documentation-overview` in the Zephyr developer guide for information about reStructuredText.